mmbman/Katagiri/1986-10-31-Tiantai-Buddhism-Talk-1.md

 #### 43:10

-I told you, the family tree of the Tendai school, first is the founder Nagarjuna, and Emon, and Eshi, and next is Chigi.
-Emon's history didn't exist, so we don't know who he was, but Emon was one of Nagarjuna's disciples.
+I told you, the family tree of the Tendai school, first is the founder Nāgārjuna, and Emon, and Eshi, and next is Chigi.
+Emon's history didn't exist, so we don't know who he was, but Emon was one of Nāgārjuna's disciples.
 And Eshi lived from 515 to 577, who established his own particular teaching, the beginning of Tendai teaching.
 Zhiyi's teacher.
 And [following] Zhiyi, [...], and [E-I], and [Gen-Ro], and then [Tan-Nen].

 Between [Zhiyi] and [Tan-Nen], Tendai teaching didn't flourish [very] well.
 In other words, Tendai teaching was stagnant, kind of stagnant water.
 After [Zhiyi] founded the Tendai school in China, Tendai teaching was beginning to decline.